HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

   sql_file="pages_wpt_bodies_by_device.sql"
 ) }}

-When analyzing this year's mobile home pages canonical tag configuration, it was detected that 45.31% of them were self-referential and 8.45% were pointing to different URLs as the canonical ones.
+When analyzing this year's mobile pages canonical tag configuration, it was detected that 45.31% of them were self-referential and 8.45% were pointing to different URLs as the canonical ones.

 {# TODO(authors): Consider omitting desktop-specific interpretations unless they're particularly interesting to note beyond the mobile stats. #}
-On the other hand, 51.85% of the desktop home pages were found to be featuring a canonical tag this year, with 47.88% being self-referential and 4.10% pointing to a different URL.
+On the other hand, 51.85% of the desktop pages were found to be featuring a canonical tag this year, with 47.88% being self-referential and 4.10% pointing to a different URL.

-Not only do mobile home pages include more canonical tags than desktop ones (53.61% vs. 51.85%), there are relatively more mobile homes pages canonicalizing to other URLs than their desktop counterparts (8.45% vs. 4.10%).
+Not only do mobile pages include more canonical tags than desktop ones (53.61% vs. 51.85%), there are relatively more mobile homes pages canonicalizing to other URLs than their desktop counterparts (8.45% vs. 4.10%).
 This could be explained by the usage of an independent (or separate) mobile web version by some sites that need to canonicalize to their desktop URLs alternates.

 Canonical URLs can be specified through different methods: by using the canonical link via the HTTP headers or the HTML `head` of a page, or by submitting them in XML sitemaps.
-When analyzing which is the most popular canonical link implementation method, it was found that only 1.03% of desktop home pages and 0.88% of mobile ones are relying on the HTTP headers for their implementation, meaning that canonical tags are prominently implemented via the HTML `head` of a page.
+When analyzing which is the most popular canonical link implementation method, it was found that only 1.03% of desktop pages and 0.88% of mobile ones are relying on the HTTP headers for their implementation, meaning that canonical tags are prominently implemented via the HTML `head` of a page.

 {# TODO(analysts): Should "HTTP Head" be "HTTP Header" to distinguish it from HTML head? #}
 {{ figure_markup(
   image="seo-canonical-implementation-method.png",
   caption="Usage of HTTP header and HTML <code>head</code> canonicalization methods.", description="Bar chart showing the canonical tag implementation method.
-We observed that only 1.03% of desktop home pages and 0.88% of mobile ones are relying on the HTTP headers for their implementation, meaning that canonical tags are prominently implemented via the HTML head of a page.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=542127514&format=interactive", sheets_gid="337739550", sql_file="pages_wpt_bodies_by_device.sql"
+We observed that only 1.03% of desktop pages and 0.88% of mobile ones are relying on the HTTP headers for their implementation, meaning that canonical tags are prominently implemented via the HTML head of a page.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=542127514&format=interactive", sheets_gid="337739550", sql_file="pages_wpt_bodies_by_device.sql"
 ) }}

-When analyzing the canonical tag implemented in the raw HTML versus those relying on client-side JavaScript rendering, we identified that 0.68% of the mobile home pages and 0.54% of the desktop ones include a canonical tag in the rendered but not the raw HTML.
+When analyzing the canonical tag implemented in the raw HTML versus those relying on client-side JavaScript rendering, we identified that 0.68% of the mobile pages and 0.54% of the desktop ones include a canonical tag in the rendered but not the raw HTML.
 This means that there's only a very small number of pages that are relying on JavaScript to implement canonical tags.

 {# TODO(authors, editors): Consider rephrasing into two sentences.
 Also explain what the conflict is and what causes it. #}
-On the other hand, in 0.93% of the mobile home pages and 0.76% of the desktop ones, we saw canonical tags implemented via both the raw and the rendered HTML, and there's a conflict between the URL specified in the raw versus the rendered HTML of the same pages, which can generate issues.
+On the other hand, in 0.93% of the mobile pages and 0.76% of the desktop ones, we saw canonical tags implemented via both the raw and the rendered HTML, and there's a conflict between the URL specified in the raw versus the rendered HTML of the same pages, which can generate issues.

-A similar conflict can be found with the different implementation methods, with 0.15% of the mobile home pages and 0.17% of the desktop ones showing conflicts between the canonical tags implemented via their HTTP headers and HTML `head`.
+A similar conflict can be found with the different implementation methods, with 0.15% of the mobile pages and 0.17% of the desktop ones showing conflicts between the canonical tags implemented via their HTTP headers and HTML `head`.

 ### Content